 Richard lives beside the yard at Herridge with his wife Jemima and lively young children Jack and Eliza, which is situated in stunning Wiltshire, away from the bustle of training centres.He spent time learning his trade with some of the finest owners and trainers in the world including Frank Stronach in Canada, Richard Mandella in America, and Lee Freedman in Australia.
 He quickly came to appreciate the priceless skill of his father which enabled him to spot the raw potential in a yearling.

-With an army of horses to be exercised every morning, dozens of entries to be made, owners to be contacted, jockeys to book, visitors to be entertained, horses to be saddled at the races and around one hundred staff on the pay roll the system in place is a triumph of organisation.
+With an army of horses to be exercised every morning, dozens of entries to be made, owners to be contacted, jockeys to book, visitors to be entertained, horses to be saddled at the races and around one hundred staff on the payroll, the system in place is a triumph of organisation.
 It could not function so efficiently without key staff.
-Men like Steve Knight and Tony Gorman who for years have ensured the smooth running of two yards a couple of miles apart.
+Men like Steve Knight and Tony Gorman who for years have ensured the smooth running of the two yards, along with assistant trainer, Tom Ward who has been a vital part of the team now for two years.

 With so much happening every day the pressure on the trainer must be immense but he is blessed with an equable temperament and manages to appear unflustered on the most hectic of work mornings on the gallops.